 Wednesday, October 21: Art in Action

 Art Tutorial and Free Raffle

 Watch this incredible time-lapse video by artist Jennifer Whitlock as she creates a collection of lemur pieces to inspire a love of Madagascar’s primates.
 Mrs. Whitlock has graciously agreed to partner with the Lemur Conservation Foundation to create and donate this original lemur set to celebrate and raise awareness for LCF’s lemur conservation efforts.
-Visit our social media platforms to view the video, then LIKE and TAG a friend for a chance to win.
+Visit our social media platforms to view the video, then LIKE and COMMENT for a chance to win.